 Ultimately, the key benefit of ANCO is that it will allow the daily train plan and live run execution to be optimally aligned with system and customer requirements.
 This alignment, when combined with the capability of the ATMS system, will allow for management of trains to ensure maximisation of efficiency in train flow.
-The second initiative, ATMS, is highly synergistic with ANCO.
+The second initiative, the Advanced Train Management System (ATMS) being developed by ARTC, is highly synergistic with ANCO.